A Season Of No Slumps

 The Wicker Breakdown:

-- Takin' Care Of Business is another fake ad hosted by "The Secretary or the Interior" from the time.
+Takin' Care Of Business is another fake ad hosted by "The Secretary Of The Interior" from the time.
 The ad is for an album filled with pop covers of hit songs from the time only with pro-industry themes.

-- We then got another sketch that mainly makes fun of Asian accents that takes place in the Oval Office and has Reagan having to deal with a Chinese leader while their interpreter excuses himself to go to the bathroom.
-Not only is the accent humor cringe worthy, the sketch goes on extra-long.
+We then got another sketch that mainly makes fun of Asian accents that takes place in the Oval Office and has Reagan having to deal with a Chinese leader while their interpreter excuses himself to go to the bathroom.
+Not only is the accent humor cringe-worthy, but the sketch also goes on extra-long.

-- Magic Fish Negotiations was a bedtime story being acted out while Susan Saint James reads her child to sleep.
-In the story, Eddie Murphy gets sent to catch fish for dinner and catches a magical fish played by Mary Gross who offers Eddie three wishes which leads him to think it's some sort of trap so he runs off to grab his lawyer to make sure that there of no Monkey's Paw type shenanigans going on which turned out to be the fish's dark plan.
+Magic Fish Negotiations was a bedtime story being acted out while Susan Saint James reads her child to sleep.
+In the story, Eddie Murphy gets sent to catch fish for dinner and catches a magical fish played by Mary Gross.
+She offers Eddie three wishes which leads him to think it's some sort of trap, so he runs off to grab his lawyer to make sure that there of no Monkey's Paw type shenanigans going on, which turned out to be the fish's sinister plan.